The Graduate handbook (PDF) is also available for download.

 Responsibilities of the Committee

 The Committee assigned to each MFA student at the beginning of their second term is responsible for giving appropriate critical feedback, support, and guidance towards the creation of a body of work for the MFA thesis exhibition and support document.
-Both need to conform to a standard deemed appropriate by the Program as established by the Faculty as a whole and the Graduate Studies Office.
+Both need to conform to a standard deemed appropriate by the Program as established by the Faculty as a whole and Graduate Studies and Postdoctoral Affairs.
 As each student has the potential to develop very different work with different research interests, the Committee seeks to find an approach appropriate to the each student’s ambitions.
 This includes meeting with the student a minimum of 3 times in each of terms 2,4 and 5.
 During these meetings the faculty gives critical feedback and suggestions towards the work with the goal of producing original, technically sound outcomes that contribute to contemporary artistic discourses.

 In term 5, there are two important tasks taken on by the committee: taking charge of supervising the content of the Support Document and coming to a decision if the student is ready to move forward with her/his defense at the end of term 5.
 While the Support Document is developed during the Graduate Seminars in terms 4 and 5, as of the beginning of term 5 the committee takes more responsibility for supervising the content of the document.
 As the committee is most familiar with the work of their student and responsible for taking the student towards the successful defense of the thesis exhibition, it is appropriate that they are central in the completion of this document.
 Thus, the committee, along with the seminar leader, must read drafts and provide a collective consensus as to the content of the paper.